alienor15/Films_DM_2023/README.md

 For the Machine learning part, there are two notebooks;

-ML regression: with different types of logistic regressions
+Data ML regression: with different types of logistic regressions

-Decision tree Helo
+Data ML Decision tree: with our decision tree analysis

-MODEL
+Data_management_report: the final report

+Data management presentation: the presentation

 # Datasets